martinthomson/vrs/draft-thomson-elegy-vrs.md

 As blue was disqualified by prior agreement, the allocation was: walls "lavenderblush", doors "darkgoldenrod", and trim "mediumvioletred".
-However, upon an attempt to acquire the "lavenderblush" paint, the supplier was unable to source enough to cover the needed area; a replacement was needed.
+However, upon an attempt to acquire the "lavenderblush" paint, the supplier was unable to source enough to cover the needed area; a substitute was needed.

 The facilitator revealed the output of the 8th hash iteration (2f70f884997ce80771adbefbbbc6c71a1b921da71896c25ca0f64966bfd0c8ce), producing: